pingcap/docs-cn/br/pitr-known-issues.md

 Consider the following possible causes:

-- PITR experiences OOM because the log range to be recovered is too large.
+- PITR experiences OOM because the log data to be recovered is too much.
+The following are two typical causes:

+    - The log range to be recovered is too large.

         It is recommended that you recover logs of no more than two days, and one week to maximum.
-That is, perform a full backup operation at least once in two days or once in up to one week during PITR backup process.
+That is, perform a full backup operation at least once in two days during PITR backup process.

+    - There are a large number of writes for a long time during the log backup process.

+        A large number of writes for a long time usually occur when you perform a full data import to initialize the cluster.
+It is recommended that you perform a snapshot backup after the initial import and use that backup to restore the cluster.

 - OOM occurs when you delete logs because the range of logs to be deleted is too large.